Key takeaways

 Where can I go for medical care without insurance?

-The best places to start are community health clinics, walk-in medical clinics, and direct care providers.
-One thing to consider as well is the type of medical provider or type of doctor you choose to see.
+Community health clinics, walk-in medical clinics, and direct care providers are the best places to start.
+One thing to consider is the type of medical provider or doctor you choose to see.
 Fees for mid-level medical professionals such as nurse practitioners and physician assistants may be lower than those for a medical doctor (MD).
 Fees for specialists tend to be higher than visits with a primary care doctor or general practitioner.
 Mid-level providers are well-equipped to treat common ailments such as urinary tract infections, upper respiratory infections, or minor injuries.

 Community health clinics